OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 Impact: Because the AI model’s output can trigger certain actions, the impact of unwanted model behaviour is limited insufficiently.

 AI systems may undertake actions leading to unintended consequences.
 The issue arises from excessive functionality, permissions, or autonomy granted to the AI systems.
 This can be coupled to two threats: a) AI can be wrong unexpectedly, and have emergent behavior, and b) AI can be manipulated by an attack.

+The typical application of plug-ins in Large Language Models (GenAI) creates specific risks regarding the protection and privileges of these plugins - as they allow large language model to act outside of their normal conversation with the user.

 **Controls for excessive agency:**
 * MINPRIVILEGE.
 Minimize privileges, for example by not connecting a model to an e-mail facility, to prevent it from sending out wrong information to others.